The feeling Of A Tight Band Around Your Stomach: 7 Causes Explained.

-- The tight feeling is usually associated with pain in the upper part of your stomach. the pain can be sharp, burning, or gnawing.
+- The tight feeling is usually associated with pain in the upper part of your stomach.
+The pain can be sharp, burning, or gnawing.

-- Associated with nausea or vomiting.
+- It is associated with nausea or vomiting.

-- In severe cases, an ulcer can develop and it can bleed.
+- In severe cases, an ulcer can develop, and it can bleed.

 5- GERD (chronic acid reflux).